-Fellows teach a 2-credit interdisciplinary colloquium related to their area of expertise reserved for honors students.
-These colloquium are interdisciplinary and represent the highest level of engaged learning.
-Our fellows also are active in their scholarship or creative work, bringing this advanced level of expertise to their classes.
-Past topics have included terrorism, women and crime, Middle Eastern geopolitics, health behavioral change, Shakespeare, and visual arts.
-Current colloquiums can be found here.
+In lieu of one of their department courses, fellows teach one 3-credit interdisciplinary colloquium related to their area of expertise that is reserved for honors students (either in fall or spring).
+These colloquiums represent the highest level of engaged learning.
+Our fellows are also active in their scholarship or creative work, bringing this advanced level of expertise to their classes.
+Past colloquium topics have included Psychology of Time, Middle East: Culture & Geopolitics, Women and Crime, Forensic Psychology of Witness ID, Shakespeare and Nature, Harry Truman: His Life & Times, Famous & Infamous Missourians, The Hollywood Film Musical, and many more.
+Current colloquium topics can be found here.

-Fellows are awarded professional development funds to support their research or creative work.
+Fellows are awarded professional development funds (up to $1000) to support their research or creative work.
 While expenses must follow university guidelines, these funds can be spent in a multitude of ways including the acquisition of supplies, travel-related expenses, and/or fieldwork costs.
 Fellows then present on the culmination of their work in an Honors College-sponsored event open to the university community.
-Current talk information can be found here.
+Current talk information will be available soon!

 Prospective fellows must submit an application by the end of the first week of Spring semester classes.
-Please note that applications must have the approval of the faculty’s department chair.
-Fellows are then selected by a committee composed of Honors College staff and former fellows.
-Be sure to direct all inquiries to Jennifer Carson.
+Given that the fellowship requires a one-course buy out, applications must have the approval of the faculty's department chair and dean.
+Fellows are then selected by the Honors College Advisory Board.
+Fellows will also be encouraged to attend the Honors College events throughout the year & at least one hour of student hours/week in Achauer House.
+Be sure to direct all inquiries to the Director of The Honors College.